 The CEST tool has been criticised for providing inaccurate results, and is widely reported to be difficult to use.
-Not surprising given that the CEST tool is generally unable to establish employment status nearly 20% of the time it is used.
-The CEST tool has recently been updated to make it more user friendly.
-The second phase of the update will follow, and will involve reviewing the questions.
+Not surprising given that the CEST tool is quite often unable to establish a contractor's employment status.
+The CEST tool has recently been updated to make it more user friendly and to take account of ongoing case law.

-The extent of the difficulty in determining status can be seen by recent problems encountered by various government departments who have found themselves liable for millions in additional tax after erroneously relying on the CEST tool.
+The extent of the difficulty in determining status can be seen by the problems encountered by various government departments who have found themselves liable for millions in additional tax after erroneously relying on the CEST tool.